-- Refer the matter to the Law Director for a legal opinion and/or recommendation for action; or - 2) In the case of an official, refer the matter to the County Legislative Body for possible public censure by resolution of the County Legislative Body if such body finds such action warranted: - 3) In the case of an employee, refer the matter to the official or department head responsible for supervision and control of that employee for possible disciplinary action if the official or department head finds such discipline warranted; - 4) In a case involving possible violations of state statute, refer the matter to the District Attorney General for possible ouster or criminal prosecution.
+- Refer the matter to the Law Director for a legal opinion and/or recommendation for action; - 2) In the case of an official, refer the matter to the County Legislative Body for possible public censure by resolution of the County Legislative Body if such body finds such action warranted; - 3) In the case of an employee, refer the matter to the official or department head responsible for supervision and control of that employee for possible disciplinary action if the official or department head finds such discipline warranted; - 4) In a case involving possible violations of state statute, refer the matter to the District Attorney General for possible ouster or criminal prosecution.

 When interpreting and enforcing the provisions of this Code the Commission and/or Ombudsman shall use the standard of what an objective reasonable person would have done, or would have perceived was done, under the facts and circumstances given.
-When a violation of this policy also constitutes a Effective 5-1-2011 Revised 11-15-2021 Page 70 violation of a personnel policy or civil service policy, the violation shall be dealt with as a violation of the personnel or civil service policy provisions rather than a violation of this policy.
+When a violation of this policy also constitutes a violation of a personnel policy or civil service policy, the violation shall be dealt with as a violation of the personnel or civil service policy provisions rather than a violation of this policy.